 The Samsung Galaxy S10 Plus was the almost-everything-included Samsung phone you really want – if you can afford it and handle its massive 6.4-inch display.
-It was the highlight of the company's output from 2019.
+It was the highlight of the company's output from 2019, matching power and price with a decently-large (but not unwieldy) size.

 While it's still a powerful flagship phone, the S10 Plus isn't the biggest of the company's handsets, and that's not just because the Samsung Galaxy S10 5G and cheaper budget Samsung Galaxy S10 Lite both have larger 6.7-inch displays.

-No, Samsung's 2020 smartphones including the Samsung Galaxy S20 Plus and even higher-specced Samsung Galaxy S20 Ultra are both bigger than the phone, with some improved features too.
-But when they were announced the S10 Plus got a big discount, making it still worth considering, especially if you like its stylish looks.
+No, the Samsung Galaxy S10 Plus has been lapped by two generations of smartphones, with the latest Samsung Galaxy S21 Plus and even higher-specced Samsung Galaxy S21 Ultra are both bigger than the phone, with improved specs, cameras, and new features to boot.
+By now, the S10 Plus has gotten several discounts, making it still worth considering, especially if you like its stylish looks.

 We were immediately drawn to the Galaxy S10 Plus as the bigger and better version of the Galaxy S10 and cheaper Galaxy S10e.
 It redefines what a 'phablet' is in 2019, with a 6.4-inch edge-to-edge screen so large it displaces the front camera to a hole in the top corner.
-It’s Samsung’s marginally better answer to the iPhone XS notch, and while the S20 line has put its punch-hole in the center, we still have a soft spot for the S10 Plus tucking its selfie camera in one corner.
+It’s Samsung’s marginally better answer to the iPhone notch which persists into the iPhone 12 lineup, and while the S20 line has put its punch-hole in the center, we still have a soft spot for the S10 Plus tucking its selfie camera in one corner.

 With a 93.1% screen-to-body ratio, the pixels now stretch from the small top speaker down to the thin bottom chin, and spill over the curved left and right edges.
 This remains one of the best-looking screens in a smartphone.
 Hidden under the glass is an ultrasonic fingerprint sensor on the front, and the new Wireless PowerShare feature on back, allowing you to Qi-charge other devices.

-The back has a triple-lens camera that takes normal, telephoto, and as a first for Samsung, ultra-wide photos.
+The back of the Samsung Galaxy S10 Plus has a triple-lens camera that takes normal, telephoto, and as a first for Samsung, ultra-wide photos.
 With the latter lens, you can capture more of what's in front of you – without having to take a few steps back.
 While it ranks below the Huawei P30 Pro on our best camera phone list, the S10 Plus offers a fun-to-use and versatile camera suite.

 We've seen some of these ideas before from Huawei and LG.
 But the S10 Plus is an amalgam of hallmark features in rival handsets with a dose of first-to-launch aspects like faster Wi-Fi 6 and an HDR10+ screen.
 It's the best overall package in among big pricey, smartphones.